raven-laboratory/raven-laboratory.github.io/_projects/compressed_index_string.md

 - [PFP-eBWT](https://github.com/davidecenzato/PFP-eBWT.git) - Software that implements a variant of the Prefix-Free Parsing preprocessing (PFP) for computing the eBWT.
 - [optimalBWT](https://github.com/davidecenzato/optimalBWT.git) - Software to compute the optimal BWT of Bentley et al. minimizing the number of runs *r* of the resulting transform.
 - [cais](https://github.com/davidecenzato/cais) - Software that implements the conjugate array induced sorting algorithm for computing several BWT variants.

 ---

+4 - Other

+- [DYNAMIC](https://github.com/xxsds/DYNAMIC) - A succinct and compressed fully-dynamic data structures library

+---